Hilmerson/budget-app/README.md

 - **Expense Tracking**: Log and categorize expenses with detailed insights
 - **Budget Planning**: Set financial goals and track progress
 - **Bill Reminders**: Track and manage recurring payments with smart reminders
+  - Pin important bills to keep them at the top of each section
+  - Visually consistent cards with clear status indicators
+  - User-friendly form with clear input fields
+  - Subtle yet accessible actions for common tasks
 - **Financial Health**: Get insights into your overall financial well-being
 - **Gamification**: Enhanced XP and leveling system to reward consistent financial habits
   - Automatic level-ups when thresholds are reached